 Both are good books that criss-cross the region from Tbilisi to Kashgar in attempt to ferret out the pipeline politics of the newly independent states post-9/11, with the US, Iran and China vying for a piece of the pie Russia could no longer gobble up alone.
 This is all old news as I write this review more than a decade later, but it serves as a great overview of the situation at the time, a good backgrounder for anyone newly interested in the region who is unaware of the recent history.

 When it comes to recommending one over the other: I choose The New Great Game.
 Its scope is wider, including reporting from Chechnya, China and Iran.
 The writing is livelier, too: Kleveman actually went and talked to people and you get a sense of adventure as you travel along with him to refugee camps and drilling platforms, across mountain passes and into the boardrooms.
-Levine sticks to the boardrooms, and his writing suffers a bit from the wooden style that plagues a lot of recent American pop-science books.
+Levine sticks to the boardrooms, and although we highly respect his work as a journalist, his writing suffers from the wooden style that plagues a lot of American pop-science books.

-Like Kapuszynski or Salgado, master-journalist Tiziano Terzani is a man who always turned up at the right place at the right time.
-In 1991, Terzani is floating on a boat in Siberia when a call comes in: the Soviet Union no longer exists.
-He hops on a whirlwind tour of Central Asia and the southern Caucasus, as the Russian colonial empire suddenly disintegrates.
+Like Kapuszynski or Salgado, master-journalist Tiziano Terzani is a man who always turns up at the right place at the right time.
+In 1991, Terzani is floating down a river in Siberia when a call comes in: the Soviet Union no longer exists.
+He hops on a whirlwind tour of Central Asia and the southern Caucasus as the Russian colonial empire suddenly disintegrates.
 His mission: to find the corpse of Communism.

 Probably the most popular book on Central Asia, and rightly so, this is the ultimate Great Game book.
 Reads like a spy novel, only that it actually all happened.
-A similar, equally gripping book by the same author is Setting the East Ablaze, about the Bolsheviks plot to bring communism to India through Central Asia (the story of Paul Nazaroff).
+A similar, equally gripping book by the same author is Setting the East Ablaze, about the Bolsheviks plot to bring communism to India through Central Asia.
+The author is British, so keep in mind there is a very British bias.

 The Turks in World History – Carter Vaughn Findley